NYPL/nypl-header-app/README.md

 $ npm run prod
 ```

-## Running the locally app with Docker
+### Running the app locally with Docker
+Note: Docker needs to be installed and running on your machine in order to build the image and run the app through Docker
 Build the Docker image
 ```sh
 $ docker build -t nypl-header-app .